A Christmas Mantel with Faux Brass Nutcrackers!

-Our mantel is decorated for Christmas, and I can not wait to show you how cute it looks!
-I can’t even remember where the inspiration came from, but I decorated the mantel with nutcrackers!
-Lots and lots of nutcrackers.
+Our fireplace mantel is ready for the holidays and I can’t wait to show you how cute it looks!
+It’s a Christmas mantel with nutcrackers!

 I had to do a quick DIY project to give the nutcrackers a new look, but that’s part of the fun, right?
 Remember this blue Nutcracker I painted?
 It’s nothing like that!
 And this opulent red and gold Christmas mantel from last year?
 Nothing like that either!